wizardofhoms/risks/README.md

-`R.I.S.K.S` (Relatively Insecure System for Keys and Secrets) is a CLI tool for creating, using and managing different online identities, centered around cryptographic autentication (GPG), communication (SSH) and website secrets (pass), with an emphasis on seggregating and isolating these identities, as well as their secrets.
+`R.I.S.K.S` (Relatively Insecure System for Keys and Secrets) is a CLI tool for creating, using and managing different online identities, centered around cryptographic autentication (GPG), communication (SSH) and website secrets (pass), with an emphasis on seggregating and isolating these identities and their data.

 The original idea and associated script can be found in the [risks-scripts](https://github.com/19hundreds/risks-scripts) repository, along with the associated [tutorials](https://19hundreds.github.io/risks-workflow).
 However, the concepts used by the tools (both original and this new version) are numerous.
 Consequently, the workflows